kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 This is a healthier hierarchy than treating the most upvoted 2019 answer as authoritative forever.

-## Canonical Sources Become More Valuable Than Popular Sources
+## Canonical Sources Become More Valuable Than Popular Sources { #canonical-sources }

 Search engines historically optimized heavily for popularity.
 AI development needs authority.